-Avoid irritants to the skin, such as certain soaps or bubble baths.
+Avoid irritants to the skin, such as scented soaps or bubble baths.

-Get treatment for chronic constipation or prolonged diarrhea.
+Get treatment for chronic constipation or ongoing diarrhea.

-Sitz baths, or hip baths, can be taken to promote healing of an anal fissure.
-By soaking the rectal area in a tub of warm water -- 2 to 3 times a day for 10 to 15 minutes -- you can cleanse the anus, improve blood flow, and relax the anal sphincter.
+Sitz baths, or hip baths, can promote healing of an anal fissure.
+By soaking the rectal area in a tub of warm water -- two or three times a day for 10 to 15 minutes -- you can clean the anus, improve blood flow, and relax the anal sphincter.

-These conservative measures are typically enough to heal most anal fissures within a few weeks to a few months.
-But when these actions are not enough, more aggressive treatments can be applied for persistent or reoccurring fissures.
+These habits are usually enough to heal most anal fissures within a few weeks to a few months.
+But when they aren't enough, ask your doctor about other treatments.